rpkr-in/mcp-server-atlassian-bitbucket/README.md

 ## Setting Up with Claude Desktop

-To use this Confluence MCP server with Claude Desktop:
+To use this Jira MCP server with Claude Desktop:

 1. **Open Claude Desktop Settings**: